EU to give internet firms 1 hour to remove extremist content

-BRUSSELS (AP) — European authorities are planning to slap internet companies like Google and Facebook with big fines if they don’t take down extremist content within one hour.
+BRUSSELS (AP) — European authorities are planning to slap internet companies like Google, Twitter and Facebook with big fines if they don’t take down extremist content within one hour.

 European Commission President Jean-Claude Juncker said in a speech Wednesday that the Commission is proposing the new rules as part of efforts to step up the bloc’s security.